stolostron/rhacm-docs/manage_applications/managing_channels.md

    * To use the console,

-     1. Open the console.
-     2. From the Navigation menu, click **Manage applications**.
+     1. From the Navigation menu, click **Manage applications**.
 The **Overview** tab for all applications opens.
-     3. Click the **Resources** tab.
+     2. Click the **Resources** tab.
-     4. Scroll to the _Resource pipeline_ section.
-From the list of buttons to the right of the resource summary cards, click **Channel**.
+     3. Scroll to the _Resource pipeline_ section.
+From the list of buttons, find and click **Channel**.
 The _Create a Channel_ editor is displayed.
-     5. Enter the YAML content to define your channel or directly update the default YAML template to meet your requirements.
+     4. Enter the YAML content to define your channel or directly update the default YAML template to meet your requirements.
-     6. When you are finished, click **Save** to create the channel.
+     5. When you are finished, click **Save** to create the channel.
 Your new channel displays within the __Resource pipeline__ for the corresponding applications.

      Alternatively, you can select to create a channel when you are working with a specific application.